Hereford Cathedral

 Tickets cost £7.50 (Adult), £6 (Student) and £2 (Child aged 8 - 16) and can be

-booked in advance via the cathedral or by calling the ticket desk (01432 374 202)
+booked in advance via the cathedral website or ticket desk in person or via the telephone (01432 374 202).

 Tower Tours